USD ($)

 4. Flow Control: The window size field in the TCP header allows for effective flow control, preventing the sender from overwhelming the receiver with too much data at once.

-5. Error Detection: The checksum ensures that transmitted data has not been corrupted in transit.
+5. Error Detection: The checksum ensures that the transmitted data has not been corrupted in transit.
 It provides a verification mechanism for detecting errors, allowing the receiver to discard damaged packets and request retransmission, thereby preserving the quality of communication.

 6. Enhanced Functionality: The options field enables additional TCP features, such as timestamps, selective acknowledgments, and maximum segment size adjustments.
 These enhancements improve overall performance, security, and efficiency, ensuring that data transfers are not only fast but also robust against errors and threats.

-How to View and Analyze the TCP Header
+How to Analyze TCP Headers?

-As a network engineer, analyzing the TCP header is essential for tasks like troubleshooting, performance optimization, or learning about network behavior.
+Analyzing the TCP header is essential for tasks like troubleshooting, performance optimization, or learning about network behavior.
 Several open-source tools provide the ability to view and interpret TCP headers, helping you better understand network traffic.
 Key tools include:

 1. Wireshark